-The Fairview System Credentialing Office is a Central Verification Office (CVO) that provides a wide range of services to its contracted entities.
-A CVO provides the following benefits:
+The Fairview System Credentialing Office (FSCO) provides a wide range of benefits to its contracted entities:

-- Simplify the credentialing process — health care practitioners submit only one credentialing application and privilege form when applying to one or multiple Fairview contracted entities at initial appointment or reappointment.
+- Streamlines the credentialing process so practitioners submit only one credentialing application form when applying to one or multiple Fairview, HealthEast and/or contracted entities at initial appointment or reappointment;

-- Standardize the credentialing process and privilege forms throughout the Fairview System.
+- Standardizes the credentialing process and application forms throughout the Fairview and HealthEast Systems; and

-- Efficiently store and manage practitioner credentialing information for all contracted entities in one centralized department and database.
+- Efficiently stores and manages practitioner credentialing information for all contracted entities in one centralized department and database.

 - Behavioral Healthcare Providers (BHP)

 - Bethesda Hospital (St. Paul, MN)